 This self portrait art lesson for elementary students mixes very simple profile drawings with a bit of creative writing.
-It’s inspired by an amazing artist and illustrator, Nate Williams, who has a very childlike style that I think students can really relate.
+It’s inspired by an amazing artist and illustrator, Nate Williams, who has a very childlike style.

 Check out the Kids page on Nate William’s site, it’s too cute!
 You can inspired for all kinds of fun projects, just by taking note of his original style